easy-chef/easy-chef.github.io/index.md

 ## Deployment

-A live deployment of Easy Chef is soon to be available.
+A live deployment of EasyChef is soon to be available.

 ## User Guide